atet/3dp/README.md

 ## 2. First Print

-Unpack your printer, remove all protective materials, load the spool of filament through the side extruder clip (green arrow), pull up on the extruder clip (blue arrow), and pinch the end of the filament right between the metal teeth (red arrow).
+Unpack your printer, remove all protective materials, load the spool of filament through the side extruder clip (green arrow), pull up on the extruder clip (blue arrow), and pinch the end of the filament right between the metal teeth (red arrow). **Do not advance the filament past this point into the white filament guide tube**.
 Turn on the printer from the switch on the AC adapter cable and start the `Load Filament` process.

 [![.img/fig3_tina2_feeder.jpg](.img/fig3_tina2_feeder.jpg)](#nolink)

-Since the printer comes with a microSD card preloaded with models, all you have to do for your first print is insert the microSD card in the slot to the left of the LCD screen, find the model you want to print, and *print*!
+Since the printer comes with a microSD card preloaded with models, all you have to do for your first print is insert the microSD card in the slot to the left of the LCD screen, choose `Print from TF`, find the model you want to print, and *print*!

 [![.img/fig4_tina2_first_print.jpg](.img/fig4_tina2_first_print.jpg)](#nolink)

-The first print I did was the square test.
-After the printer warming up, this printed in about 10 minutes and came out relatively clean, square, and smooth.
+The model that should be printed first is the square test to ensure the printer is working correctly.
+After the printer warms up, this will print in about 10 minutes and should come out relatively clean, square, and smooth.

 [![.img/fig5_tina2_square.jpg](.img/fig5_tina2_square.jpg)](#nolink)
+> NOTE: You can remove the square from the support base (middle panel).

 [Back to Top](#table-of-contents)